 Should you encounter any stains during your dust, light spot cleaning can be carried out by dabbing at the mark with a cloth dampened with warm soapy water.
 Don’t be too heavy handed though as this may affect the colour of your fabric on the patch in question.
 Make sure the spot is left to dry before retracting the blind to prevent mould.

 Leamington Blinds have a wide variety of beautiful blinds, ready to be tailored to your home.
 With a large selection of styles and fabrics on offer, we have blinds to suit any interior style and requirement.
-Our well-trained experts offer a high quality, made-to-measure installation service, ensuring your new blinds operate seamlessly.
+Our well-trained experts offer a high quality, made-to-measure free installation service, ensuring your new blinds operate seamlessly.
 For friendly advice or further information regarding our services, don’t hesitate to contact our helpful team today – we operate in and around Leamington Spa.